rails-girls-sofia/railsgirls.github.com/_posts/2015-08-16-sinatra-app-tutorial-in-bulgarian.markdown

 password_entered = ""

 while password_entered != correct_password
-  if password_entered != ""
+  if password_entered == ''
+    puts "Please enter your password." else
     puts "You entered " + password_entered + " but that is not the correct password.
 Please try again." end

-  puts "Please enter your password." password_entered = gets.strip
+  password_entered = gets.strip
 end
 {% endhighlight %}